We have five factories and 19 years of experience in plant extracts

 8. Consultation with Healthcare Providers: Before starting any new supplement regimen, it's always best to consult with a healthcare provider or a registered dietitian to ensure that it's appropriate for your individual health needs.

-By being mindful of these potential side effects and precautions, you can safely incorporate Citrus bioflavonoids into your diet to reap their numerous health benefits.
+By being mindful of these potential side effects and precautions, you can safely incorporate citrus bioflavonoids into your diet to reap their numerous health benefits.
 Always prioritize safety and listen to your body's response to any new supplement.

 13. Conclusion and Final Thoughts